stoneneedle/react-tdl1/README.md

 npm start
 ```

 ## Technologies Used

-This project utilizes Boostrap, React/Redux, and NodeJS to write the app.
+This project utilizes Boostrap, React and NodeJS to write the app.
 No database or backend server (other than the React test server) is used.

 ## Ideas for Future Improvement